Iwaizumi doesn't know what's wrong with Oikawa.

 "He's not okay, is he?"
 Hanamaki says.

-He hates them for asking (but loves them for realizing) because everything turns mute and white then; the commuters' buzz turns into blind noise and he can't hear anything or see anything except for the scenery that keeps trundling past in quick colours.
+He hates them for asking (but loves them for realizing) because everything turns white and mute then; the commuters' buzz turns into white noise and he can't hear anything or see anything except for the scenery that keeps trundling past in quick colours.
 The tears come out.

 "I'm sorry," he squeaks between contained sobs, and the tears are flowing so fast, dripping down his face and falling off the point of his chin.
 Matsukawa offers a tissue and he rubs at his eyes desperately.